villaleo/2d_platformer_game/README.md

 to run the project on your machine you will need to also install a local server.
 Here is reference
 article: https://github.com/processing/p5.js/wiki/Local-server.
 I installed Node.js and followed the instructions to run the program on my machine outside of the p5.js editor.

+You can also use an online editor such as repl.it and import the files there.
+I originally used repl.it to create this project.